dataPulverizer/interface-d-c-fortran/README.md

 * Full descriptions of the flags for the `ldc2` compiler are given with the `-help` flag, but the current flags are to reduce code size and bloat and create light-weight executables.

 * If you are new to D the `apply` function is an example of using meta-programming techniques to pass a function using the template [alias parameters][aliasParameters].
+More details on template meta-programming can be found on [Philippe Sigaud's][https://github.com/PhilippeSigaud/D-templates-tutorial] tutorial.
+In addition, the [Mir][mir] and [Phobos][phobos] libraries offer `map` functions that iterate over arrays.

 * Purity of functions can be enforced in D using the `pure` qualifier to indicate that the function can not have side-effects which is the case with the `fabs` function.